cryoTUD/locscale/README.md

 ```
 This will output a feature enhanced map together with a p-value map that can be used to assess the quality of the prediction.

 A network trained against high context data is used as default.
 This will result in a prediction that shows even the weakest features in the map as long as the signal is statistically better than the noise (for example, detergent belts for membrane proteins).
-If you want to use a network trained against low context data, use the flag `--prefer_low_context_model`:
+If you want to use a network trained against low context data, use the flag `--use_low_context_model`:

 Additional models may become available and will be listed here.